Tahsin716/SystemDesignInterview/UrlShortener/README.md

 2. Is it a distributed system or a single server?
     - Distributed System

-3. Which is more important, Consistency or Availability?
+3. Which is more important: Consistency or Availability?
     - Availability

 4. How many new short links are expected to be generated monthly?